DerDu/ThreeJsApi/README.md

 (solved in: Advanced objects [Wiki])

-Feel free to suggest code or ideas in [Issues](https://github.com/DerDu/ThreeJsApi/issues)
+Feel free to suggest code or ideas under [Issues](https://github.com/DerDu/ThreeJsApi/issues) which i will mainly use as a kind of code coverage tracker

 ----